Dependency Injection

 [InjectionTarget]

-public class Factory // The factory class is nested for clear code formatting.
+public class Factory // The factory class is nested for clarity.

 {